D

 The tank needs to accommodate 180 gallons of water.
 However, Dragon eels don’t swim a lot, but the aquarium should be at least 2 feet.
 The length is important for all the caves and crevices that must occupy the tank.

-Coral reefs won’t harm a Dragon eel if eaten but proceed cautiously as the eels are so big that they can easily destroy the reefs.
+Coral reefs won’t harm a Dragon eel if eaten, but proceed cautiously, as the eels are so big that they can easily destroy the reefs.

-In addition, Dragon eels will hunt and eat several helper invertebrates like crabs and shrimps, often found in reef aquariums, and act as a cleaning crew.
+In addition, Dragon eels will hunt and eat several helper invertebrates like crabs and shrimp, often found in reef aquariums, and act as a cleaning crew.
 Unfortunately, they also eat smaller fish, so having a Dragon eel in a reef aquarium is not a good idea.

 Tank Friends